Dear reader of ADxS.org, please excuse the disruption.

 1.1.
 Infancy - early symptoms of ADHD

-One study was able to distinguish those with a high genetic risk of ADHD (older siblings or parents with ADHD) from those without a genetic risk of ADHD based on behavior (primarily increased activity and impulsivity and more frequently reported behavior and temperament problems) in children 1 month of age.1
+One study was able to distinguish those with a high genetic risk of ADHD (older siblings or parents with ADHD) from those without a genetic risk of ADHD in children at 1 month of age based on behavior (primarily increased activity and impulsivity and more frequently reported behavior and temperament problems).1

 The following early symptoms in infants correlate with an increased risk of ADHD in later years: